thePatonSystem/thePatonSystem.github.io/README.md

 # Archive

-The Paton System archive is maintained through **Zenodo with DOI registration**.
+The Paton System archive is maintained through Zenodo with DOI registration.

 Selected records: